Gui-Yom/nuance/README.md

 }
 ```

-#### Why the layout qualifier ?
+#### Why this implementation for specifying parameters ?

-It's the only qualifier allowing any parameter inside, so we can comply with parser rules and make
+"Hijacking" the layout qualifier allows me to use an
-your ide not throw red squiggy lines.
-We can change this later but this requires using a custom glgl
+existing [GLSL parser](https://github.com/vtavernier/glsl-lang).
+It parses those qualifiers as
-parser because qualifiers as usually built-ins.
+arbitrary identifiers which permits great flexibility.

 ### Examples